Article Updated Feb. 5, 2020

 All in all, there were 10 stages set up for concerts for the Zermatt Unplugged Music Festival this year which were spread out all over the village and Alpine slopes creating unique melodic echos around the normally very quiet Alpine village.

-Attached to the Marquee tent was the foyer tent (Foyerzelt) with a New Talent stage, many food and beverage stands catered by local hospitality companies which has become the place to meet during the festival.
+Attached to the Marquee tent was the foyer tent (Foyerzelt) with a New Talent stage, many food and beverage stand catered by local hospitality companies which have become the place to meet during the festival.

 The Cervo Mountain Boutique Lodge which is accessible by elevator set up their terrace again this year for a stage for the New Talent every afternoon.
 Just above the village at 1’720 m (5’643 ft), it was always full and acoustic music lovers soaked up the sun and/or the snow along with great sounds and a lovely view.

-Zermatt village was not yet blossoming with a lot of Spring flowers but more importantly, the slopes had been dusted with powder just before the festival opening.
-There was also occasional snow fall during the festival to keep the snow sports enthusiasts happy as well as add to the charm of the village and the alpine atmosphere.
+Zermatt village was not yet blossoming with a lot of Spring flowers.
+More importantly, the slopes had been dusted with powder just before the festival opening.
+There was also occasional snowfall during the festival to keep the snow sports enthusiasts happy as well as add to the charm of the village and the alpine atmosphere.

 Article by Sonja Holverson, photos by Dominique Schreckling.